ezekielulrich/metricscraper/README.md

 # Citation Metrics Scraper

-This Python program allows you to retrieve the h-index of researchers from Google Scholar using a list of names.
+This Python program allows you to retrieve and compile the h-index of researchers from given universities.

 ## Table of Contents